bowman2001/perplex/exampleSite/content/doc/overview/markdown/index.md

 - This is an external [example link](https://example.com "example.com").

 ## Blockquotes

-The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a `footer` or `cite` element, and optionally with in-line changes such as annotations and abbreviations.
+The blockquote element contains content from another source.

 ### Without attribution

 > {{% pangram 5 %}}
+> {.placeholder data-pagefind-ignore="all"}
 >
 > **Note** that you can use _Markdown syntax_ within a blockquote.